matuteiglesias/journal/content/Business/2023-05-31_Establishment_of_FCEN_Data_Policies_Subcommittee.md

 **⭐ Priority**: MEDIUM

-### Session Goal:
+### Session Goal
-The primary goal of this session was to outline the establishment of a Data Policies Subcommittee within the Faculty of Sciences at FCEN to regulate the handling, processing, and distribution of institutional data.
+The session aimed to establish a subcommittee within the Faculty of Sciences (FCEN) to develop and regulate data policies for the handling, processing, and distribution of institutional data.

-### Key Activities:
+### Key Activities
-- Proposed the creation of a subcommittee focused on data policies in an academic context, highlighting the importance of structured data governance.
+- Proposed the creation of a subcommittee focused on data governance in the academic context of FCEN.
-- Designated Dr. Matías Iglesias as the responsible lead for this initiative and invited community participation.
+- Designated Dr. Matías Iglesias as the responsible lead for the subcommittee.
+- Encouraged community participation in the subcommittee to ensure comprehensive policy development.

-### Achievements:
+### Achievements
-- Successfully drafted a proposal for the subcommittee, setting a framework for future data governance efforts within the institution.
+- Successfully outlined the framework and goals for the new subcommittee.
+- Established leadership and invited community involvement.

-### Pending Tasks:
+### Pending Tasks
-- Finalize the subcommittee members and schedule the first meeting to begin drafting specific data policies.
+- Formalize the subcommittee's charter and operational guidelines.
+- Schedule initial meetings and set timelines for policy draft submissions.